 Section 10(a) of ARPA requires the Departments of Interior, Agriculture and Defense and the Tennessee Valley Authority to promulgate such uniform rules and regulations as may be necessary to carry out the purposes of ARPA.
 The first purpose of ARPA is “to secure, for the present and future benefit of the American people, the protection of archaeological resources and sites which are on public lands and Indian lands.”
 16 U.S.C.
 470aa(b).
 The uniform regulations for ARPA originally were published on January 6, 1984 to implement the Act of 1979.
 The uniform regulations were then revised on January 26, 1995 to incorporate the amendments to ARPA promulgated by Congress in 1988.

 Section 10(b) of ARPA requires each Federal land manager (FLM) to promulgate such regulations, consistent with the uniform regulations under Section 10(a), as may be appropriate for the carrying out of the FLM's functions and authorities under the Act.
 Thus, Section 10(b) allows individual Federal agencies to tailor the uniform regulations to suit their own particular needs with a view to effectively implementing the authorities under the Act.
 TVA has adopted the uniform regulations as its own.
 See 18 CFR part 1312 (1984 and 1995).
-This final rule amends TVA's ARPA regulations by enabling TVA's law enforcement agents to issue petty offense citations for violations of ARPA
+This proposed rule amends TVA's ARPA regulations by enabling TVA's law enforcement agents to issue petty offense citations for Start Printed Page 31874violations of ARPA

 or AA

 occurring on lands owned by the United States that are entrusted to TVA.